nithish86-bit/hypermarket-sales-dashboard/README.md

 ## Project Overview
 This project focuses on analyzing hypermarket sales data using SQL and Power BI to identify sales trends, profit performance, and business insights.

-The dashboard helps in understanding customer purchasing behavior, top-performing products, and regional sales performance.
+The dashboard helps understand customer purchasing behavior, top-performing products, and regional sales performance.

 ---